BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [[Thermostat (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Thermostat_JS)
-- Technologies Used: *JavaScript, jQuery, Jasmine*
+- Technologies Used: *JavaScript, jQuery, Jasmine, CSS , HTML*
 - Skills Learnt:
   * How to build a front-end JavaScript application
   * How to follow an effective process for learning a new language